-First of all, you need to drink plenty of water, eat well, take vitamins, and give yourself chances to relax after experiencing a "fight or flight" response to stress.
+First of all, you need to drink plenty of water, eat well, take vitamins that support adrenal fatigue, and give yourself chances to relax after experiencing a "fight or flight" response to stress.
 Learning to relax your body and mind may take some practice, but the benefits to your health and body will quickly appear once you start.

 Here are suggestions to get started right away;

 - Music (my favorite is something called Hemi-sync)